 The petitioner has filed Form I-40 for an alien applying for a National Interest Waiver who is a member of the professions holding an advanced degree or an alien of exceptional ability.

-You must establish that your proposed employment has substantial intrinsic merit.
+You must establish that your proposed employment has substantial merit.
 You submitted a letter from the Department of State Health Services and seven letters from friends and colleagues who speak of your employment.
-However, the evidence on record fails to show that your proposed employment as a Research Associate is of substantial intrinsic merit.
-Please submit evidence to establish that your activities are of substantial intrinsic merit.
+However, the evidence on record fails to show that your proposed employment as a Research Associate is of substantial merit.
+Please submit evidence to establish that your activities are of substantial merit.
 This evidence might show that the field of endeavor may:

 - Benefit the U.S. economy;